 "Installation Target" refers to the target of an installation operation.
-Targets are defined as follows:
+Targets are defined, among other parameters, in terms of the following definitions:

-- "CPU" refers to a central processing unit which is able to store and/or execute the Software (a server, personal computer, or other computer-like device) using at most two (2) processors, - 2) "Site" refers to a single site of a company, - 3) "Corporate" refers to an unlimited number of sites of the company, - 4) "Developer CPU" refers to a single CPU used by at most one (1) developer.
+- "CPU" refers to a central processing unit which is able to store and/or execute the Software (a server, personal computer, virtual machine, or other computer-like device) using at most two (2) processors, - 2) "Site" refers to a single site of a company, - 3) "Corporate" refers to an unlimited number of sites of the company, - 4) "Developer CPU" refers to a single CPU used by at most one (1) developer.